Myuuiii/Myuuiii/README.md

 My name is Myuu and I am a full-stack developer from the Netherlands.

 - 💻 Currently employed outside of the IT field
-- 🌱 I'm a student at [`Windesheim University of Applied Sciendes`] for my Computer Science bachelors degree
+- 🌱 I'm a student at [`Windesheim University of Applied Sciences`] for my Computer Science bachelors degree
 - 🎓 I have graduated with an Application and Media development degree from [`Deltion College`]

 #### 💬 Languages I know